Getting Started with Blazor Server App

 Prerequisites

-Here’s an example of how to add Blazor Accordion component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Navigations and Syncfusion.Blazor.Themes.
+To add the Blazor DataGrid component to the app, open NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Grid and Syncfusion.Blazor.Themes.
+Alternatively, use the following Package Manager commands.

 NOTE